 Swooping down from northern forests and prairies, funneled over Hawk Ridge by the vast expanses of Lake Superior, the raptors appear by the thousands.

 In mid-September, if the day is clear and the winds blow from the west or northwest, broad-winged hawks arrive by the tens of thousands — and on Sept.
 15, 2003, now known as "the Big Day," watchers counted a record 101,698.

 On Hawk Ridge, naturalist Willow Maser shows a newly banded goshawk before releasing it.

 By October, most of the sharp-shinned and broad-winged hawks have moved on and the red-tailed and rough-legged hawks arrive, along with northern goshawks and a few early eagles.

-When my husband Torsten and I went up to Hawk Ridge on a chilly Saturday in mid-October, volunteer coordinator Julie O'Connor was showing off a Cooper's hawk, whose appearance on Hawk Ridge she called a "rare treat."
+When we went up to Hawk Ridge on a chilly Saturday in mid-October, volunteer coordinator Julie O'Connor was showing off a Cooper's hawk, whose appearance on Hawk Ridge she called a "rare treat."